KLemonLab/DpiMGE_Manuscript/SupplementalMethods_COGs.md

 This analysis was done at the pangenomic gene cluster level (GC).
-Since many gene clusters had mixed COG category assignments a solution is to assign each individual gene call to their corresponding Genome/AccessoryvsCore/COG grouping weighting their contribution by dividing their count by the number of genes in their GC.
+Since many gene clusters had mixed COG category assignments a solution is to assign each individual gene call to their corresponding Genome/Accessory\_vs\_Core/COG grouping weighting their contribution by dividing their count by the number of genes in their GC.

 ### GCs by COG Category and Genome

-The table “GCsbyCOG\_Genome” groups the genes by genome; and inside genomes by Accessory vs. Soft/Core status, and nested inside as the COG category.
-But, in this case, instead of counting the elements in each group we calculated the sum of 1/num\_genes\_in\_gene\_cluster.
+The table “GCsbyCOG\_Genome” groups the genes by genome; and inside genomes by “Accessory” vs. “Soft/Core” status, and nested inside as the COG category.
+But, in this case, instead of counting the elements in each group we calculated the sum of 1/`num_genes_in_gene_cluster`.

 ``` r
 GCsbyCOG_Genome <- DpigPangenome %>%